Cyrus Mehri '83 Global Pluralism Fellowship

 - The candidate must show an ability to carry out a project and follow through on tasks, from creation to implementation.

 Term of Fellowship and Mentorship:

-The award will be for the 2014-2015 school year.
+The award will be for the 2014-15 academic year.
 One student will be awarded a $2,000 grant along with her/his mentor, whose stipend will be $750.
-The mentor will not only guide the student throughout the period of the Fellowship but will be required to report on activities to the Global Education Office each semester.
+The mentor will guide the student throughout the period of the fellowship and will be required to report on activities to the Global Education Office each semester.